Kiko-Climent/mmdiscos-1/README.md

 The idea to place the navigation bar within the header was suggested by my friend and fellow programmer, Javier Fernande Heras.

-As for the footer design, I found inspiration in the one we previously used for the _**Love Running Project.**_ Its functional and straightforward nature perfectly suited my vision for our record label's website
+As for the footer design, I found inspiration in the one we previously used for the _**Love Running Project.**_ Its functional and straightforward nature perfectly suited my vision for our record label's website.

-In order to do the Readme.md i checked and followed some of the instructions that was give in "The Love Running Project" and also "Found in Translation" from Kera Kudmore.
+To create the Readme.md file, I consulted and adhered to the guidelines provided by _*The Love Running Project*_ and also drew inspiration from _*Found in Translation*_ by Kera Kudmore.

+The icons featured in the footer section were sourced from [Font Awesome](https://fontawesome.com/)

+The Favicon used was generated with the help of [Favicon] (https://favicon.io/)

+The mobile-friendly _Hamburger menu_ implemented in the navigation bar for smaller devices was crafted using[Get Bootstrap](https://getbootstrap.com/)

 ## Other General Projects Advise
-...
-...